The Real Cory Booker Likes to Quote a Violent, Anti-Semitic Racist

 There are examples going back several years, with Booker saying, “Stokely Carmichael said it best: we are the leaders we’ve been looking for.”

-“The only good Zionist is a dead Zionist we must take a lesson from Hitler” and “The only position for women in SNCC is prone.” ~ Stokey Carmichael
+“The only good Zionist is a dead Zionist we must take a lesson from Hitler” and “The only position for women in SNCC is prone.” ~ Stokely Carmichael

 THE INTELLIGENT HATER

-Booker knows full well who Black Power leader Stokey Carmichael is.
+Booker knows full well who Black Power leader Stokely Carmichael is.
 Carmichael hated whites and Jews.

 The violent radical changed his name to Kwame Ture after two post-colonial heads of state in Guinea and Ghana respectively.